Special Appeals Committee

 The written submission is the most important part of the appeal.
 All relevant details and supporting material should be included.
 The grounds on which the appeal is based should be clearly set out with reference to the supporting evidence and the remedy sought should be clearly stated.
 Here are some additional tips:

-Reference attached documentation.
+- Reference attached documentation.
 Explain why the documentation is relevant.
-Examples of relevant documentation are medical notes, letters from counsellors, copies of correspondence with the instructor or others, copies of academic work.
+Examples of relevant documentation are medical notes, letters from counselors, copies of correspondence with the instructor or others, copies of academic work.

 Please note that the provision of documentation to support your case is solely the student’s responsibility.
 The only document normally obtained by the Secretary is the student’s academic record.